Use of $SU(3)$ flavor projection operators to construct baryon-meson scattering amplitudes in the $1/N_c$ expansion: -wave scattering lengths

 Notice that in the limit $\Delta\to 0$ and removing SB effects,

 which is a well-known result obtained in the context of current algebra \cite{wein,tomo}.
 It is important to remark that relation (\ref{eq:curr}) is fulfilled even in the presence of the $\mathcal{C}^2$ term, which accounts for the contribution of decuplet baryons.
+Thus, violations to expression (\ref{eq:curr}) arise not only from SB but also from a linear term in $\Delta$.

-The usefulness of Eqs.~(\ref{eq:a12f}) and (\ref{eq:a32f}) relies entirely on the precise determination of the $SU(3)$ invariants $D$, $F$, and $\mathcal{C}$ and of course, the six parameters $d_{k}^{(m)}$ involved in those equations.
+The usefulness of Eqs.~(\ref{eq:a12f}) and (\ref{eq:a32f}) relies entirely on the precise determination of the $SU(3)$ invariants $D$, $F$, and $\mathcal{C}$ and the six parameters $d_{k}^{(\mathrm{dim})}$ involved in those equations.
 The invariants can be extracted from baryon semileptonic decays, for instance.
 The latter set can be obtained by comparing the theoretical expressions with the available experimental data \cite{part} via a least-squares fit.
 A detailed analysis requires additional theoretical expressions for which data are available and would involve processes including strangeness.

-This task implies a non-negligible effort and will be attempted elsewhere.
+Isospin IB effects as obtained here can also be incorporated into relations (\ref{eq:a12f}) and (\ref{eq:a32f}) is a straightforward manner.